w314/notes/javaNotes/javaBasics.md

 ### Scope

-When a variable is declared in a Java program, it is attached to a specific scope within the program, which determines where the variable resides.
+When a variable or method is declared in a Java program, it is attached to a specific scope within the program, which determines where the variable or method exits.

 > What are the different scopes in Java?